Health Resources

 • Try to redirect (not reduce) their behaviours

-To help your child positively use their physical energy, schedule them for sports classes or allow them to fetch things.
+To help your child positively use their physical energy, schedule sports classes for your child or allow him or her to fetch things.

 • Have a routine at home and familiarise your child with it.